What each World Cup 2022 team needs to qualify for knockout stages

 Final standings

 France are through, and still top the group despite their surprise defeat to Tunisia in their final group game.
-Australia stunned Denmark 1-0 in their own final group game to qualify as runners-up in Group D, level on points with France but second on goal difference.
-Tunisia finished third on four points with Denmark, many people's dark horse pre-tournament, picked up a single point in fourth.
+Australia stunned Denmark 1-0 in their own final group game to qualify as runners-up, level on points with France but second on goal difference.
+Tunisia finished third on four points while Denmark, many people's dark horse pre-tournament, picked up a single point in fourth.

 In Group E